Elliot Junction rail accident

-The Elliot Junction rail accident occurred on 28 December[b] 1906 at Elliot Junction in Forfarshire (now Angus), Scotland.
+The Elliot Junction rail accident occurred on 28 December 1906 at Elliot Junction in Forfarshire (now Angus), Scotland.
 An express hit the rear of a local passenger train, which was just moving off from the station, killing 22 and injuring 24.
 The immediate cause was driver error, but a snow blizzard had disrupted services, and the driver received only a light sentence.

 Background

 The accident happened during a severe blizzard on 28 December 1906 at Elliot Junction station in Forfarshire, Scotland.
 Now shut, this was situated between the present-day stations of Carnoustie and Arbroath, being closest to the latter, one and a half miles away.
 In terms of lives lost, the accident was the 10th worst in British railway history up until that point, with 22 fatalities.
 An additional 8 persons were severely hurt and 16 received minor injuries.

 The official inquiry found the driver of one of the trains involved, named Gourlay, to be largely responsible for the tragedy.
 He was subsequently convicted of culpable homicide and sentenced to 5 months in prison, later reduced to a term of 3 months.
 The relatively light sentence reflected the opinion of the jury that other factors had played an equal, if not more important role in the accident.
 Whilst not completely exonerating the driver, a more recent analysis drew attention to the extreme weather and highlighted a number of organizational failures which contributed to the disaster.